-Click on any one of the ICMPv6 Router advertisement packets.
-In the Packet Details area of the Wireshark window, click on the disclose (+) button recursively to open up the packet so you see that all of the fields and subfields for the "Internet Protocol Version 6" and "Internet Control Message Protocol v6".
+As an exercise click on any one of the ICMPv6 Router advertisement packets.
+In the Packet Details area of the Wireshark window, click on the disclose (+ or little triangle) button recursively to open up the packet so you see that all of the fields and subfields for the "Internet Protocol Version 6" and "Internet Control Message Protocol v6".
 Take a screenshot showing the entire contents, you will want to refer to it later.